DataFire/Integrations/integrations/generated/google_bigquerydatatransfer/README.md

     * items `string`
   * description `string`: Parameter description.
   * displayName `string`: Parameter display name in the user interface.
-  * fields `array`: When parameter is a record, describes child fields.
+  * fields `array`: Deprecated.
+This field has no effect.
     * items [DataSourceParameter](#datasourceparameter)
   * immutable `boolean`: Cannot be changed after initial creation.
   * maxValue `number`: For integer and double values specifies maxminum allowed value.
   * minValue `number`: For integer and double values specifies minimum allowed value.
   * paramId `string`: Parameter identifier.
-  * recurse `boolean`: If set to true, schema should be taken from the parent with the same
+  * recurse `boolean`: Deprecated.
+This field has no effect.
-  * repeated `boolean`: Can parameter have multiple values.
+  * repeated `boolean`: Deprecated.
+This field has no effect.
   * required `boolean`: Is parameter required.
   * type `string` (values: TYPE_UNSPECIFIED, STRING, INTEGER, DOUBLE, BOOLEAN, RECORD, PLUS_PAGE): Parameter type.
   * validationDescription `string`: Description of the requirements for this field, in case the user input does